Brand New Disney MagicBand Designs And Colors Are Coming: Princess Dooney, Peter Pan, Black Panther [Photos]

 — MagicBand Collectors (@DisMagicBands) February 6, 2018

-The next new MagicBand design is another in the Dooney & Bourke collection and it will be released at the 10th Disney Princess Half Marathon.
+The next new MagicBand design is another in the Dooney & Bourke collection, and it will be released at the 10th Disney Princess Half Marathon.
 Guests can pick up this unique MagicBand for $48 plus tax at the marathon expo beginning on Feb.
 22, but let it be known that there are only 500 of them.

 Disney releases several beautiful, new MagicBand designs including Peter Pan, Cinderella and Black Panther https://t.co/Wx0NX8DxV2